yochannah/Corrfunc/docs/source/staticlibrary-interface.rst

 .. _staticlibrary-interface:

 ***********************************************
-Using the static library interface in Corrfunc
+Using the static library interface in corrfunc
 ***********************************************

 This guide assumes that you already followed the :ref:`step_by_step_install`